The Carmichaels and Robert B. Stewart

 James C. Carmichael and his wife Ann emigrated to Pictou in 1778 from Scotland.
 After he arrived in North America, he became Sergeant James C. Carmichael of the 82nd Foot and was given a 200-acre grant in Merigomish.
 Ten years later on January 29th, 1788, Ann and James C. Carmichael had their eldest son, James Carmichael, in Fisher’s Grant (Pictou Landing).

-Growing up in Pictou, James didn’t have many options in terms of education due to the lack of schools and teachers in the area.
-He later joined the militia and became a lieutenant of the Pictou regiment in 1807.
+Growing up in Pictou County, James didn’t have many options in terms of education as there were few schools and teachers in the area.
+He later joined the militia and in 1807 became a lieutenant of the Pictou regiment.
 Two years later, James Carmichael and George Argo bought an acre of land from Alexander MacKay on what is now George St. On this land, the pair started New Glasgow’s first general store and a trading post with Britain.
 He married Christian Mackenzie in 1812, and they had 8 children together.
 James Carmichael then opened up a shipbuilding company with his brother-in-law Captain George Mackenzie under the name J.W.
 Carmichael Ltd.

-James William Carmichael was born in New Glasgow on December 16th, 1819..
+James William Carmichael was born in New Glasgow on December 16th, 1819.
 As a young man, he would work in his father’s general store and as he got older, he later took over his father’s shipping business.
 By 1854, the firm had been given the name J.W.
 Carmichael and Company.
-In 1851 he married Maria Jane McColl and they had six children, five daughters and one son.
+In 1851 he married Maria Jane McColl (1823-1874) who bore six children, five daughters and one son.
 He built this house in 1880 for his only son as a wedding gift.
 James was also elected as the Pictou representative in the House of Commons from 1867-1878.
 After his re-election in 1874, he was appointed to the Senate in 1898.
 James William Carmichael died at home on May 1st, 1903.

 Dr. Caroline E. Carmichael